-20. When developing AI and related digital technologies in order to increase the accuracy and objectivity of risk assessment, the challenges of algorithmic biases and unrepresentative data sets should be addressed.
+21. When developing AI and related digital technologies in order to increase the accuracy and objectivity of risk assessment, the challenges of algorithmic biases and unrepresentative data sets should be addressed.
+Multicultural sensitivity should inform the design and use of such tools in order to avoid any discrimination based on race, gender, ethnic origin, religious, political or other beliefs.
+The outcome of risk assessment should be used only for its original purpose.
 AI and related risk assessment tools should not replace professional decisions and regular face-to-face human contact in the rehabilitation work with offenders.